hackek/Roll20-Deathwatch-RPG-Mods/README.md

 # Roll20-Deathwatch-RPG-Mods
 I programmed free to use roll20 mods for the Deathwatch RPG and the fan base to enjoy.
 Any time a 1d100 is rolled, calculations like auto fail, auto succeed, and hit location are performed.
 Additionally, Righteous Fury damage is automatically calculated.

+To install the mods, you'll need a top tier subscription to roll20 to make use of their API and ability to write mods.
+If you haven't already, you'll want to create a new roll20 game as the gm using the deathwatch rpg system.
+On the game you're looking to use it on, select game settings (the gear icon), and select "mods".
+Here, you can create two new mods and copy and paste my mod code for either or both of the mods into the blank mod files.
+Lastly, make sure you're utilizing the custom deathwatch character sheet for the game of deathwatch you're playing